DecisionsDev/decisions-on-spark/simple-loan-validation-spark-runner/README-IAE.md

 ```

 ### Submit the rule based decision making in IBM Analytic Engine through ssh
-It remains to start a stark-submit command to launch the batch.
+Start a spark-submit command to launch the batch.

 ```console
 ...